 Last year, God blessed our family with another baby, a son.
 I have an amazing job, that I love, we live on a different side of the country, due to the military.
 We decided to become foster parents, when moving to South Carolina.
 We have fostered 7 kids.
 These things would never have happened, if I didn’t choose life.
 Would we have had more money, and an education?
 Probably, but I wouldn’t take an education over the life of my unborn child.”

 This story was submitted to Love What Matters by Autumn Cozart.
 Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+We’d love to hear your journey.
+Submit your own story here, and subscribe to our best stories in our free newsletter here.